soenkehahn/ferb/README.md

 `jsi` is an interpreter for modern, babel-transpiled, flow-type-checked javascript.
-Here's an example `jsi`:
+Here's an example for how `jsi` can be used:

 ```js
 #!/usr/bin/env jsi